sgoodm/python-distance-rasters/README.md

 ![Stylized Example Result](examples/styled_example_result.png)

-An additional example is included in  `examples/adv_rasterization_example.py` demonstrates how multiple sets of vector data can be combined to create a distance raster.
-This example notably illustrates how the area for which distances are calculated can be adjusted based on a user's needs.
+An additional example is included in  `examples/adv_rasterization_example.py` to demonstrate how multiple sets of vector data can be combined to create a distance raster.
+This example also illustrates how the area for which distances are calculated can be adjusted based on a user's needs.

 ## Installation